pauliejes/HTB-Notes/Starting Point.md

 ### Result
 - Successfully exploiting the web application through a series of vulnerabilities—from information disclosure to broken access control—demonstrates the compound effect of seemingly minor security issues.
 Gaining a reverse shell and escalating privileges within the system highlights the critical need for comprehensive security measures in web applications.

+## ***Vaccine Box***

+### Introduction
+- The "Vaccine" scenario emphasizes the importance of enumeration and the power of password cracking in penetration testing.
+It demonstrates that even systems that appear secure can often be accessed through chaining minor vulnerabilities or exploiting common misconfigurations like weak passwords.

+### Enumeration
+- Begin with an nmap scan to identify open services, focusing on FTP (port 21), SSH (port 22), and HTTP (port 80).
+Explore the FTP service to discover and download files such as `backup.zip`, which requires password extraction and potentially contains sensitive information.

+### Foothold
+- Utilize tools like John the Ripper to crack the password of the `backup.zip` file.
+Extract contents such as configuration files or scripts that might contain credentials or hints for further exploitation.
+Use these credentials to access other parts of the system, such as a web administration interface.

+### Privilege Escalation
+- After gaining initial access, explore further for SQL injection vulnerabilities using tools like SQLmap.
+Leverage found vulnerabilities to execute commands on the server or escalate privileges.
+Explore common web application files and configurations for additional credentials or misconfigurations.
+- Utilize any disclosed credentials to attempt SSH access or further elevate privileges through potential sudo misconfigurations or exploitable system processes.

+### Result
+- Successfully exploiting the chain of vulnerabilities from weak passwords to SQL injection demonstrates the layered approach often necessary in penetration testing.
+It highlights the critical importance of thorough enumeration and the effective use of various tools to uncover and exploit vulnerabilities in a system.